twingly/twingly-url/README.md

 ## Development

-To inspect the [Public Suffix List], this handy can be used (also works in projects that use `twingly-url` as an depenency).
+To inspect the [Public Suffix List], this handy command can be used (also works in projects that use `twingly-url` as an depenency).

     open $(bundle show public_suffix)/data/list.txt